 Teachers use daily ‘formative’ methods of teacher assessment; these are used to judge pupils’ understanding of concepts and strategies in order to know what the next steps of learning may be or where gaps in learning are.
 In addition, pupils are assessed three time a year – entry, mid-year and end of year using NFER standardised tests and past SATs papers for Year 6.
 This method of ‘summative’ assessment ensures that each pupil’s progress is carefully tracked and helps teachers identify each pupil’s attainment and progress over time.

 School uses a variety of resources including on-line sites and schemes: Rising Stars, My Maths and Testbase.
 The NCETM site is also used and at home pupils can access My Maths and Education City.
 Practical equipment is used to support learning, such as numicon.
-When needed maths interventions are used to provide additional support e.g. Catch Up Numeracy and after school small group tuition.
+When needed, maths interventions are used to provide additional support e.g. Catch Up Numeracy and after school small maths group tuition.
 Visitors are used to enrich the curriculum e.g. Mathmagician workshops, Crystal Conundrum problem solving workshops and Puzzle Days.
 Where possible, workshops are also provided for parents to attend these events.
 A Maths Games Lending Library is also available in school for pupils to borrow games and play them at home with parents.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.